Symbolic calculus and convolution semigroups of measures on the Heisenberg group: Semigroups of measures

-The distribution with densities $\breve{\gamma}_{t}$ is called the symmetric gamma semigroup (also so-called gamma-variance).
-The measures with densities $(\breve{\gamma_{t}})_{t>0}$ form a convolution semigroup and its multidimensional analogue is the semigroup generated by the distribution
+Now, we consider two examples of semigroup of measures.
+We apply Theorem \ref{mt} to get pointwise estimates for their densities.

+Let $\gamma_{t}$ be Gamma distribution.
+Then, the measures with densities $\breve{\gamma_{t}}=\gamma_{t}*_{0}\widetilde{\gamma_{t}}$ form a semigroup with respect to the convolution $*_{0}$ which is called symmetric gamma distribution or gamma-variance semigroup.
+Its generating functional is the distribution